AlexanderEggers/autotarget/README.md

 Status
 ------
-Version 1.0.0 is currently under development in the master branch.
+Version 1.1.0 is currently under development in the develop branch.
+The latest stable version is 1.0.0 which can be found in the stable/1.0.x branch.

 Comments/bugs/questions/pull requests are always welcome!